Eakta08/Sentiment-Analysis-of-Spotify-App-Reviews/README.md

 **To run it, open command prompt or anaconda prompt :** python app.py (make sure you have entered the current directory where app.py is present using 'cd' command)

-Here is the Google collab link of 'VADER, Textblob, AFINN, Transformers' : https://colab.research.google.com/drive/1yhIxnwUsz1ZuAtas8sAA0QVSFUfGyBnH?usp=sharing
+Here is the Google colab link of 'VADER, Textblob, AFINN, Transformers' : https://colab.research.google.com/drive/1yhIxnwUsz1ZuAtas8sAA0QVSFUfGyBnH?usp=sharing

-Here is the Google collab link of 'ML model' : https://colab.research.google.com/drive/1ALNOzicnGNl0Gp4wkmiegNbln_UkPeGj
+Here is the Google colab link of 'ML model' : https://colab.research.google.com/drive/1ALNOzicnGNl0Gp4wkmiegNbln_UkPeGj